PostGuitarist/Caloric/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-This is an example app based on the MyFitnessPal app.
 This can be used for personal macro tracking or other uses, per the GPLv3 liscense.
 This project was originally created for the use of learning Swift and SwiftUI.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Documentation](https://github.com/PostGuitarist/Caloric/wiki)_

 <p align="right">(<a href="#top">back to top</a>)</p>